JuliaData/DataFramesMeta.jl/docs/src/dplyr.md

 @rtransform msleep :rem_proportion = :sleep_rem / :sleep_total
 ```

-You can many new columns using `@transform` by placing multiple operations in a block.
+You can add multiple columns at a time by placing the operations in a block.

 ```@repl 1
 @rtransform msleep begin